How to Draw Cartoon Characters from Observation

 Blue, green and purple are cool colors (they bring to mind the ocean or wet grass).

 Each color can be warmer or cooler.
-In the next example, we have a cool green (with a blue tinge) and a warm green (with a yellow tinge).
+In the next example, look at the cool green (with a blue tinge) and a warm green (with a yellow tinge).

 Also, cool red (a bit purple) and warm red (a bit orange).